kirankotari/ncs-yang/README.md

 ## Bug Tracking and Support

-- Please report any suggestions, bug reports, or annoyances with netsim-wrapper through the [Github bug tracker](https://github.com/kirankotari/ncs-yang/issues).
+- Please report any suggestions, bug reports, or annoyances with ncs-yang through the [Github bug tracker](https://github.com/kirankotari/ncs-yang/issues).

 ## License and Copyright